evbeda/mercury/README.md

 - Django as the main Python application
 - Nginx as a web server
 - PostgreSQL as a Django database
-- Redis as a queue for Redis
+- Redis as a queue for Celery

 ## Docker Compose containers